 "Helping coaches coach better..."

-Use this secondary break to transition quickly after the opponent scores, or after getting possession by either a rebound or steal.
+Use this secondary break to transition quickly after the opponent scores, or after getting a rebound or steal.
 Push the ball up the floor quickly before the defense can get set.
 You can even use this as a press breaker if you get it in quickly, before the press has time to get set.

 The initial setup and lanes are similar to the "80" press break.
 This numbered break and the "80" and "60" press breakers complement each other well and are easy to teach together.
 Use the "5-on-0, 5-trips drill".